B Cup’s more plywood shack than cafe, barely bigger than a walk-in closet.

 Talking and walking…

-They move south on Avenue B. Jon glances down at The Young Mutt.
+They head south on Avenue B. Jon glances down at The Young Mutt.

 I recognize that dog.